neo954/sichuan-cookbook/README.md

 The goal of this project is to digitize *Sichuan Cookbook 1972* properly.

-* [x] Take photos of each page of the book with a camera.
+* [x] Take photos of each page of the book with a digital camera.
 * [x] Process the photos, correct exposure, and perspective distortion, and adjust the type area.
 * [x] Create binary images from the processed photos.